HarrisonHemstreet/TIL-2023/til.md

 except remove/change components that need it.
 This will include changing the save and publish buttons to say "Keep Editing" and "Publish"*

+Site Generator:
+1. "Choose your Business"
+2. "What kind of a restaurant?"
+3. "What is the name of your [ insert name here ] [ insert type of place here ]"
+4. Import vidoes/images page
+5. "Which theme best reps your services"
+6. "While we make the site, add and review your info"
+7. "Final touches"

+Photo gallery:
+1. photo gallery

 # 02 April 2022